kramcat/CharacterAI/README.md

 # CharacterAPI
-An unofficial API for character.ai for Python
+An unofficial API for Character AI for Python